-Although the First World War started in 1914 is wasn’t until the 1916 that food supplies and increasing food prices started to become a real issue.
+Although the First World War started in 1914 it wasn’t until 1916 that food supplies and increasing food prices started to become a real issue.
 The year was a poor harvest and there was an increase in merchant ships being sunk by German U-boats (submarines).
-Basic foodstuffs like potatoes for instance had tripled in price.
+Basic foodstuffs like potatoes, for instance, had tripled in price.
 The government began to recognise that it was the poor that were being affected disproportionately.
-By the end 1917 the U-boat threat had nearly brought the country to its knees and the start of 1918 introduced compulsory rationing on sugar, meat, flour, butter, margarine and milk.
+By the end of 1917, the U-boat threat had nearly brought the country to its knees and the start of 1918 introduced compulsory rationing on sugar, meat, flour, butter, margarine and milk.

 In 1918 Eye was a predominantly a rural farming village, with the brickyards and railway station to the north.
 At harvest crops would have been transported by train or wagon to the towns and cities.
 Farming played a crucial role during the First World War; keeping the population fed, both military and civilian, and was a key factor in maintaining not just physical strength but also morale and commitment to the war effort.
 In 1914, Britain imported over 60 per cent of its total food, today we still import around 50 per cent and the average crop yields for wheat in 1914 for were around 2.2 tonnes per hectare, today its around 8.5.
 There a very good document by the National Farmers Union here which tells the story further: World War One: The few that fed the many.

 Women in the village would also have been called up to work full time on the farms.
 Over 23,000 women across Britain were recruited to work full-time on the land, to help replace the men who had left to fight in the war.

 January 1918 started with a mixture of sun and rain with below average temperatures but warmed up towards the end of the month.
 The population of the village was around 1,500.